la2050/archive/_projects/2015/ambassador-bird-l-a-s-diversity-ambassador.md

     it is simple to create multiple costumes (due to the kevlar process) and coordinate through one office.
 If merchandise sales are successful, the project will be self-funding.
+  Where will you be working?: []
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Connect” metrics?:
+    - Rates of volunteerism
+    - Adults getting sufficient social & emotional support
+    - Attendance at cultural events
+    - Participation in neighborhood councils
+    - Total number of local social media friends and connections (Dream Metric)
+    - Attendance at public/open streets gatherings (Dream Metric)
+    - Residential segregation (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?